You have three days in Amsterdam, what do you do!?

 Visit Vondelpark

-Vondelpark is Amsterdam’s Central Park.
-If biking to the windmills is too far for you, this is a good option to bike through.
+If biking to the windmills is too far for you, this is a good option for biking, but you can also just spend some time walking through it.

 Skip A Canal Tour Instead Visit The Houseboat Museum

 I haven’t mentioned going on a canal tour yet in our three day Amsterdam itinerary, and that’s because we didn’t go on one.
-Canal tours are perfect for a different perspective of the city, but I’d prefer walking tours to get more information about the city.

 I tried to find a good tour company, but felt they were all over-priced just because they can be.
 I’ve been on canal tours in Belgium, for half the price, and I’d rather spend my money on something else here.

-So I found an amazing alternative.
-In my mind, it was so much more worth it because I’d never done it before – go on an actual houseboat at the Houseboat Museum.
-I thought it was pretty cool!
-And a unique experience that I can’t get anywhere else… unlike the canal tour.
+I thought it was a pretty cool unique experience that I can’t get anywhere else… unlike the canal tour.
 They give you information about life on a houseboat, and you get see and feel what it would be like to actually live on one.

 Extra Things To Do Three Days In Amsterdam!